Sahiladevi/health_track/README.md

 ---
 ## Data Selection

-- For this project, I used a smaller, more focused selection of variables from the NHANES 2021–2023 datasets.
+For this project, I used a smaller, more focused selection of variables from the NHANES 2021–2023 datasets.
 I only kept the columns that were actually needed to explore things like BMI, lifestyle habits, and chronic disease risk.

-- Here’s how the data was handled:
 From DEMO_L.XPT, I pulled just the basics—demographics, education level, income, and weight.
 From BMX_L.XPT, I only used the BMI (BMXBMI) column since that’s all I needed from there.
 All the datasets were then joined together using the SEQN ID, which links each participant across files.